The Oogieloves in the Big Balloon Adventure: Production

 The film was written by Scott Stabile and produced by Kenn Viselman, who was the producing partner of the Teletubbies in the Western Hemisphere as well as the American marketing executive for Thomas & Friends.
 Viselman claims that he and Teletubbies creator Anne Wood had multiple disputes with each other, because Wood refused to let Viselman pursue a film adaptation of the show.
-The film is loosely based on the characters from the children's TV show My Bedbugs.
+The film is loosely based on the characters from the children's TV show My Bedbugs, which aired on Detroit area PBS station WTVS.
 After seeing Madea Goes to Jail in a theater, where he saw how the audience members would shout out advice to the characters on screen, Viselman was partially inspired to create a children's film in the vein of Teletubbies with the interactive aspect, allowing the children to sing, dance, and respond to the characters on screen.
 He felt that "The idea of interactivity isn't new, but the idea of interactivity in a theater is."
 He also wanted to add something new to the Pixar-and-DreamWorks-dominated children's film market: "Why can't we have something that's all love, where we don't even have the color black?
 Pixar always has the triumph of good over evil.
 But why does there have to be evil in the first place?"

-The film was shot over 4 days in 2009 in Canton, Michigan, Farmington Hills, Michigan, Shelby Township, Michigan, Waterford, Michigan, and Windmill Island in Holland, Michigan.
+The film was shot over 4 days in 2009 in various places of Michigan, such as Canton, Farmington Hills, Shelby Township, Waterford, and Windmill Island in the city of Holland.

 Being a fan of children's entertainment and having a past experience in it through an appearance on Blue's Clues, Braxton joined the project after learning that Viselman produced Thomas the Tank Engine, her son's favorite show.
 She did no preparation for the role, reasoning that she "just went into the little kid that I am, that we all are, some times.
 I just said I'm going to have fun with her."
 Braxton did actually have a severe cold when recording the singing voice for "Ode to Adelaide (The Scratchy Sneezy Cough Cough Song)", and the sneezes she performed were real.
 Due to her cold making her voice "deep" and "not-kid-friendly", it was pitch-shifted higher for the song.
 The 86-year-old Leachman explained that she did the movements for her song through perseverance, and that the dancing influenced her to get back into exercising after fifteen years of not doing so.